paschalidi/colony-challenge/README.md

 # Final thoughts
 This is all.
-I hope you enjoying my code style.
+I hope you enjoying my coding style.
 The challenge was really fun and the explanation of the challenge itself very clear.
 I must say I really enjoyed working on it and I am waiting for you to give me your feedback.